-The RockBLOCK Plus Satellite Communication Device allows you to send and receive short messages from anywhere on Earth with a clear view of the sky.
-It works far beyond the reach of WiFi and GSM networks.
-Maybe you want to transmit weather information from mid-ocean?
-Or use it to control your robot in the middle of the desert?
-Perhaps you need to communicate in an emergency, when other networks might not be available?
-The RockBLOCK+ can help you.
-The RockBLOCK Plus has a built-in power regulator and can accept between 9-30v DC.
-At the heart of RockBLOCK is an Iridium 9602 modem.
-The RockBLOCK Satellite Communication Device hosts the 9602 and provides it with an antenna, and its power supply requirements.
+You can send and receive short messages from anywhere on Earth with a clear view of the sky using the RockBLOCK Plus Satellite Communication Device.
+It operates in areas where WiFi and GSM networks aren't available.
+Maybe you wish to send weather data from the middle of the ocean?
+Or use it to command your robot in the middle of nowhere?
+Maybe you need to communicate in an emergency and other networks are unavailable?
+You can use the RockBLOCK+ to assist you.
+The built-in power regulator of the RockBLOCK Plus Satellite Communication Device accepts 9-30v DC.
+An Iridium 9602 modem is at the heart of RockBLOCK.
+The 9602 is housed in the RockBLOCK Satellite Communication Device, which also serves as its antenna and power supply.
 It exposes the modem’s serial interface via RS-232.

 4cm high, 13cm diameter (+cable)